hargoniX/DarkSpiritz/README.md

 You will see a start-up screen.
 This screen will display things like commands and configuration settings.
 You can set configuration settings inside the config.xml file itself or through commands in the DarkSpiritz shell.

+# Features:

+These are features that DarkSpiritz Team prides themself on based on this program:

+- Real Time Updating of Configuration
+- Never a need to restart the program even when adding plugins or editing them.
+- Easy to use UX
+- Multi-functionality

 # Default Plugins: